A Coruña

-A Coruña (/gl/; (Note: /ˌlɑː kəˈruːn(j)ə/ LAH-_-kə-ROO-n(y)ə.)
-La Coruña /es/; also informally called just Coruña; historical English: Corunna or The Groyne) is a city and municipality in Galicia, Spain.
+A Coruña (/gl/; (Note: /ˌlɑː kəˈruːn(j)ə/ LAH-_-kə-ROO-n(y)ə.) in Spanish: La Coruña /es/; also informally called Coruña; historical English: Corunna or The Groyne) is a city and municipality in Galicia, Spain.
 With a population of 249,255, it is the 2nd-largest city in Galicia behind Vigo.
-The city is the provincial capital of the province of A Coruña, having also served as political capital of the Kingdom of Galicia from the 16th to the 19th centuries, and as a regional administrative centre between 1833 and 1982.
+The city is the provincial capital of the province of A Coruña, having also been the political capital of the Kingdom of Galicia from the 16th to the 19th centuries, and as a regional administrative centre between 1833 and 1982.

 A Coruña is located on a promontory in the Golfo Ártabro, a large gulf on the Atlantic Ocean.
 It is the main industrial and financial centre of northern Galicia, and holds the headquarters of the Universidade da Coruña.
 A Coruña is the city with the tallest mean-height of buildings in Spain, also featuring a population density of 21,972 PD/km2 of built land area.